 What is Commercial due diligence (CDD)?

 It is typically conducted prior to the actual deal to assist the potential buyer in making informed decisions by understanding the risks and the market position of the target before making a bid.
-Commercial Due Diligence is usually part of a wider due diligence process, which will involve a range of areas from Financial, Accounting IT, Human resources to Legal and successful due diligence often involves a close cooperation between the different parties.
+Commercial Due Diligence is usually part of a wider due diligence process, which will involve a range of areas from Financial, Accounting IT, Human Resources to Legal.
+Successful due diligence often involves a close cooperation between the different parties.

 The Commercial Due Diligence process